-- Demonstrate a focused, coherent, organized written report. - Perform mathematic calculations required for entry-level automotive employment. - Demonstrate an ability to apply written instructions and specifications relevant to their work environment. - Demonstrate the ability to describe operation, diagnose and repair race automotive drive train systems. - Demonstrate the ability to describe operation, diagnose and repair race engines. - Demonstrate the ability to describe operation, diagnose and repair race automotive steering, brakes and suspension systems. - Demonstrate the ability to fabricate materials required to build and maintain race vehicle chassis, bodies, and components.
+- Demonstrate a focused, coherent, organized written report. - Perform mathematic calculations required for entry-level automotive employment. - Demonstrate a functional ability to read and retain/apply written instructions and specifications relevant to their work environment. - Demonstrate the ability to describe operation, diagnose and repair race automotive drive train systems. - Demonstrate the ability to describe operation, diagnose and repair race engines. - Demonstrate the ability to describe operation, diagnose and repair race automotive steering, brakes and suspension systems. - Demonstrate the ability to fabricate materials required to build and maintain race vehicle chassis, bodies, and components.